intelygenz/the-real-devops-challenge/SOLUTIONS.md

 ### Challenge 1.
 The API returns a list instead of an object
 To solve this challenge, i first change the query method to mongodb to obtain a single object instead a list.
 After that i was facing an http 500 error when i tried with an ID that didn't appears at database.
 To solve this, i catch the error to transform it in a *null* value and return http 204 when the query was null.

+### Challenge 2.
+Test the application in any cicd system
+To test the app, we use a python based docker image to test the app in the different tox environments that the app contains.